Ninjasummoner/KMDTravelMod/events-reference.md

 ### Rare Clockwork Toll Collectors
 A very low-weight global hostile event with glowing brass-colored vindicators and a small copper reward after completion.

-## Design Rules Used

-- No default event applies harmful potion effects to the player.
-- Commands are limited to harmless sounds and small completion rewards.
-- Passive merchant events use trades instead of plain villagers.
-- Hostile events spawn close to the player by default so encounters start quickly.
-- Events are biome-targeted again, with a few rare global events for surprise variety.